abmoallim/abmoallim/posts/openai-advanced-voice-model-deep-dive.md

 ---
-title: " OpenAI's Advanced Voice mode: I tried to teach it Somali language"
+title: "OpenAI's Advanced Voice Mode: A Deep Dive and Somali Language Test"
 date: "2024-09-28"
-readingTime: "5 min read"
+readingTime: "7 min read"
 ---

-In this post, we’re going to explore OpenAI’s new **advanced voice mode**, focusing on its capabilities, limitations, and how it performs in **Somali language** based on our tests.
-I teamed up with **Muhammad**([@muhaksim](https://www.linkedin.com/in/muhaksim/)) to put this new mode through its paces, and we came away with some interesting findings!
+In this post, we're going to explore OpenAI's new **Advanced Voice Mode (AVM)**, focusing on its capabilities, limitations, and how it performs in **Somali language** based on our tests.
+I teamed up with **Muhammad** ([@muhaksim](https://www.linkedin.com/in/muhaksim/)) to put this new mode through its paces, and we came away with some interesting findings!

 ---

-## What is the OpenAI Advanced Voice mode?
+## What is OpenAI's Advanced Voice Mode?

-OpenAI’s advanced voice mode is part of the latest innovations in natural language processing, designed to recognize and produce speech across multiple languages.
-The mode has a wide range of potential applications, including:
+OpenAI's Advanced Voice Mode is a newly launched feature in ChatGPT designed to enhance the conversational experience through more natural and interactive voice communication.
+It's part of the latest innovations in natural language processing, designed to recognize and produce speech across multiple languages.

-- **Multilingual voice recognition**: Seamlessly recognizes and switches between multiple languages.
-- **Text-to-speech and speech-to-text**: Capable of generating high-quality, natural-sounding speech in real-time.
-- **Interactive learning**: Adapts to specific pronunciations and learning patterns.
+### Key Aspects of AVM:

+- **Launch and Availability**: Rolled out to ChatGPT Plus and Teams subscribers on September 24, 2024.
+Plans to extend to Enterprise and Edu customers soon, but currently unavailable in several regions, including the EU and UK.
+- **New Interface**: Features a blue animated sphere instead of the previous black dots, making interactions more engaging.
+- **Voice Options**: Introduces five new voices (Arbor, Maple, Sol, Spruce, and Vale), bringing the total to nine.
+- **Technology**: Built on GPT-4's audio capabilities, allowing for real-time conversations that can pick up on non-verbal cues.

 ---

-## Key Features of the mode
+## Key Features of AVM

-Here are some standout features of OpenAI's new voice mode:
+1. **Natural Conversations**: Capable of understanding speech speed and emotional tone, creating more dynamic interactions.

-- **Multilingual support**: One of the most impressive aspects is the mode’s ability to switch effortlessly between languages like **English** and **Somali**, making it highly versatile.
+2. **Multilingual support**: Effortlessly switches between languages like English and Somali.
-- **Real-time adaptation**: During our tests, we noticed the mode can learn on the fly, adjusting pronunciations and improving based on feedback during a conversation.
+3. **Real-time adaptation**: Learns on the fly, adjusting pronunciations and improving based on feedback.
-- **Natural voice synthesis**: The mode generates natural-sounding speech that can be fine-tuned for various accents and languages.
+4. **Customization**: Allows personalization through Custom Instructions and Memory features (though not fully integrated yet).
+5. **Interactive learning**: Adapts to specific pronunciations and learning patterns.

 > **Screenshot 1**: ![Multilingual Switching](/imgs/multi.jpeg)